The Nurse Who Came by Sea

 Rachel’s husband is captain of the boat.
 “I am most excited about being able to support the three of them,” he said, and to do what he can on the boat “to provide a nice set-up for them to come home to.”

 The city’s boating community is pitching in too.
-Local sailor Carla Murphy posted about Hartley’s journey in the Facebook group Sailors of New York, and within an hour the recently opened ONE*15 marina donated dockage for two months (normally more than $11,000) to the Hartleys.
+Local sailor Carla Murphy posted about Hartley’s journey in the Facebook group Sailors of New York, and within an hour the recently opened ONE°15 Brooklyn Marina donated dockage for two months (normally more than $11,000) to the Hartleys.
 The marina restaurant is feeding the Turning Point crew — alongside FEMA-contracted ambulance squads — through its GoFundMe campaign.
 (Aside from Coast Guard, law enforcement, and emergency boats every now and then, Turning Point is the only vessel in the marina these days.)
 Other sailors and local companies have donated support and equipment.

 The foursome’s long stay will have its challenges.
 Below deck, the boat is carved into a warren of small berths and the main cabin is less than 15 feet across.
 The group is following strict hygiene protocols and Hartley’s former work colleagues in Virginia donated a lot of PPE materials, but if anyone falls ill, the sick party will have to isolate and, Taylor said, “We will send food down the hatch.”